 - Pot the black last, after all your object balls have been potted.

-- In a tier that requires calling pocket on the 8 Ball, potting the 8 Ball into an uncalled pocket will result in losing the game.
+- In a tier that requires calling pocket on the 8 Ball, potting the 8 Ball into an uncalled pocket will result in losing the game, then you will have to play dreamjackpot instead.

 - Potting the 8 Ball from the break off shot is not a foul.
 The 8 Ball will be respotted on the table, and play passes to the other player.